salmagouda/data-engineering-capstone/README.md

 ## Evaluation Criteria

-My self evaluation for the project.
+My self evaluation for the project:

 * Problem description
     * 4 points: Problem is well described and it's clear what the problem the project solves